shwetagupta26/nyc-airbnb-data-analysis/NYC_Price_Prediction.md

 <P>

-<BR> The Model accuracy didn’t improve compared to Random Forest.
+<BR> Among all the model, Random Forest has the highest accuracy.
+Still the accuracy is not good enough to be used as the Final model.